 MATERIALS: QUARTZ COMES OUT ON TOP

 Quartz is the clear favorite material homeowners are choosing for countertop material these days.
 Why?
 “Because it’s maintenance free and easy to take care of.
-Plus, it has the colors people are looking for – namely grey/black/white.
+Plus, it has the colors people are looking for—namely grey/black/white.
 “Quartz can mimic the look of marble, without the worry that it will etch or stain,” says Mara.
-Mara agrees that marble is a gorgeous choice, but she always makes sure homeowners know that it may show some wear and tear – perhaps not ideal in a high traffic area like a kitchen.
+Mara agrees that marble is a gorgeous choice, but she always makes sure homeowners know that it may show some wear and tear, so perhaps it’s not ideal in a high traffic area like a kitchen.
 Granite continues to be a great choice for homeowners although it often has more “movement and graining” than quartz.

 One thing that we particularly like about quartz is that the color and pattern is consistent throughout the slab.
 Tova indicates that “this makes is easy to show clients a small sample and know that the color on the full slab is accurately represented.
 As a result, homeowners don’t necessarily need to go to the stone yard to see the full slab in person.”